nimroddanielmaayan/the-wild-oasis/notes.md

 - It's always important to add `error handling` wherever errors might occur

+- The `React DevTools` are a very important tool for debugging React applications.
+In addition, there are devtools for `React Query`, `Redux`, and other popular React libraries

 ## React Testing

 - Testing without testing libraries is called "manual testing".
 Testing with